Tag: kid’s crafts

 Kid’s Craft Project Ladybug Garden Rocks

 A few weeks ago the family went for a nice long walk down along the river.
 While we were on our walk we found some large, smooth river walks and collected a few to bring back home.
-I knew right away when we found them
+I knew right away when we found them that they would be great rocks for the garden!

 3 Easy-to-Make Craft Projects for Kids